BawdyAnarchist/quBSD/Future_Development.md

 	- Add new class and boot practices
 	- vm-rc.local should use its IP address to get it's hostname from 0control ftp server
 		- This will require creating a new file in /home/ftp/<IPaddr> on 0control

-The test for exec.created modifying wg0, pf, and dhcp, should be if they're included/enabled in the jail's rc script

 GENERAL GUIDELINES, and maybe later double checks
 	- Attempt to make scripts more robust and account for user error, when it makes sense to do so.